 So Why Is This In the Cryptocurrency Niche?

-While Cash FX purports to engage in Forex trading, it’s in the crypto niche as deposits and withdrawals are all in Bitcoin.
+While Cash FX engages in Forex trading, it’s also in the crypto niche as deposits and withdrawals are all in Bitcoin.

 So Is Cash FX a Ponzi Scheme Or Not?

 Many such schemes last a few months to a year, close up shop and then disappear with investors’/members’ money.

 Those who get into those schemes early do make money, those who get in late in the day end up losing their investment.